 Blue-Green Algal Bloom Notices

-There may be other waterbodies with blue-green algae blooms that were not reported to DEC
+There may be other waterbodies with blue-green algae blooms that have not been reported to the DEC.

-Blooms of other algae were not reported here.
+Blooms of other algae are not reported here.
 The 'What Should You Do' advice provided below should also be followed when blooms not reported here are encountered.

 Regulated swimming beaches are regularly monitored and evaluated for the presence of blue-green algae blooms.
 For information about regulated swimming beaches contact your local health department.